syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

 control: BusyIndicator
 documentation: ug
 ---
-# Indicator color and Background in .NET MAUI BusyIndicator control
+# Indicator color and Background in .NET MAUI Busy Indicator (SfBusyIndicator)

-## Indicator color in .NET MAUI Busy Indicator (SfBusyIndicator) control
+## Indicator color in SfBusyIndicator

 SfBusyIndicator provides option to set the color for indicator.
 This can be done using `IndicatorColor` property.